Chinese herbs have been used to soothe the bladder for dogs with urinary diseases for many years.

 If your pet has chronic UTIs and bladder problems, your veterinarian may recommend supplements that soothe the bladder in dogs.

 Luckily, many naturally occurring herbs and plants boast soothing properties.
-These said herbs can help soothe the bladder for dogs with urinary problems, just like UTI.
+These herbs can help soothe the bladder for dogs with urinary problems, just like UTI.

 What Are The Herbs That Soothe The Bladder?